LimTec-de/pasteAi/README.md

 # Ai Clipboard Text Optimizer

 A desktop application that automatically optimizes text when you perform two clipboard cuts within a 1-second interval.
 Select and cut text (Ctrl+X or ⌘+X) and then cut again within 1 second.
+The improved text will be copied to your clipboard.

+So basically you can use this app to make your text more readable by 2 times cutting and pasting.

 ## Download